-Answer: Being enthusiastic, maintain eye contact. communicate with a friendly smile in the first few minutes it will make the interviewer feel that you are confident, reliable and good in communication.
-This will help you create good impression.
+Answer: Being enthusiastic and maintaining eye contact.
+Communicating with a friendly smile in the first few minutes will make the interviewer feel that you are confident, reliable, and good at communication.
+This will help you create a good impression.

-Answer: Start your preparation with clearing surroundings and making your space look professional.
-Make your hardware and software be ready well in advance to avoid a glitch during the interview.
-Check all your devices are working fine specially microphone.
+Answer: Start preparing by clearing the surroundings and making your space look professional.
+Make your hardware and software ready in advance to avoid a glitch during the interview.
+Check all your devices are working fine, especially the microphone.
 Make your you have a strong internet connection.
 Read about the company and its culture.

-Answer: First decide what are your reasons professional as well as personal ex. reducing workplace distractions, allowing you to work whenever you want, optimizing your time etc. Think about company’s benefits and then link them with yours.
-Make interviewer believe that you are the right fit for the organization.
-Prepare script for your answer and show the interviewer that you’re a self-starter.
+Answer: First, decide what your reasons are professional and personal ex.
+Reducing workplace distractions, allowing you to work whenever you want, optimizing your time, etc. Think about the company’s benefits and then link them with yours.
+Make the interviewer believe that you are the right fit for the organization.
+Prepare a script for your answer and show the interviewer that you’re a self-starter.

-Answer: Dress as if you are going for in-person interview.
+Answer: Dress as if you are going for an in-person interview.
 Even though the interview is online, make sure you dress appropriately.
-Wear a formal shirt, trouser, tie, and jacket for men and suit jacket for women.
-Always remember if you are comfortable in what you wear it reflects in your body language and boosts your confidence.
+Wear a formal shirt, trousers, tie, and jacket for men and a suit jacket for women.
+Always remember if you are comfortable with what you wear, it reflects in your body language and boosts your confidence.

-Answer: When it comes remote interviews employers would definitely want to know why you want to work from home.
+Answer: When it comes to remote interviews, employers would definitely want to know why you want to work from home.
 How confident you are to carry out the tasks assigned to you remotely.
-They also look for your motivation, basic skills and affinity for the job.
-As we know remote interviews are concise, don’ forget that this is an opportunity to represent yourself in the best possible way.
+They also look for your motivation, basic skills, and affinity for the job.
+As we know, remote interviews are concise, don’t forget that this is an opportunity to represent yourself in the best possible way.

 Answer: In an online interview making eye contact is difficult.
-Make sure you sit at the comfortable distance from the screen first and then look straight to screening rather than in the camera.
-This way the interviewer will feel that you are looking at them like natural conversation.
+Make sure you sit at a comfortable distance from the screen first and then look straight at the screening rather than into the camera.
+This way, the interviewer will feel that you are looking at them in a natural conversation.